 Traditional Star Cookies for La Befana

-This is a basic butter cookie dough that works very well for cutouts and the traditional cookie to celebrate the day is the star cookie and either lightly glazed then sprinkle with candies.
+This basic butter cookie dough works very well for cutouts and the traditional cookie to celebrate the day is the star cookie either lightly glazed or sprinkled with candies.

 We make this recipe with all different cutout shapes, however, the traditional cookie for January 6th is the star cutout cookie.